datenanfragen/website/content/en/verein/become-a-member.md

 ## Questions and Answers

 * **How expensive is a membership?**
     The minimum membership fee for the supporting membership is set by the assembly and is currently 32,00 € per year.
-You can also decide to pay a arbitrarily higher fee.
+You can also decide to pay an arbitrarily higher fee.

     More information can be found in our {{< link slug="verein/membership-fees" text="fee regulation" >}}.